irishbs/InfiniteChoiceHomework/README.md

 Final Thoughts:

 The homework was simple though I had a few challenges mentioned above.
 I think if I had more time I would be able to run the test completely from start to finish.
-Unfortunately, with the jumping of baseURL's (google to guestreservations).I  know that within the test environmentsit is easier to debug and control the automation process.
+Unfortunately, with the jumping of baseURL's (google to guestreservations).
+I know that within the test environments it is easier to debug and control the automation process.

 Cheers!
 Brandon